Rooted Providers

 You don’t have to walk through the hard parts of life alone.
 If you feel overwhelmed or lonely, we can face those challenges together.
 Wherever you are, I join you to capture healing and see your strengths.
 I see you as an individual, always giving personalized attention to meet your needs and empowering you with the tools you need to achieve happiness.
 You will feel safe and valued.
 We will work together to cope with your difficulties.
 Let’s work to understand your experiences and give you success in the future.

-I am a graduate student at Northwest Nazarene University, studying for my Master’s in Clinical Mental Health Counseling with an emphasis in Trauma, Grief, and Crisis.
+I am a counselor with an emphasis in trauma, grief, and crisis.
 Additionally, I provide specialized counseling services for kids, teens, and adults with eating disorders and disordered eating.

 In my spare time, I love to devour a great psychological thriller, attend concerts of my favorite bands, spend time with my family and friends, and snuggle my German Shepherd, Zoe.